• Home

 Dr. D. B. Hoover FGA

 Among its multiple uses, a magnetic wand provides a quick means for identifying Garnet.
-Most Garnets pick up.
+Most common Garnets pick up.
 Differences in magnetic response can also be used to distinguish some natural gems from synthetics and imitations.
 For example, natural blue Spinel can in most cases be distinguished from synthetic blue Spinel, and natural Diamond can often be separated from lab-created Diamond.
 A magnet can be used to separate many types of gems that look alike, such as Aquamarine from blue Topaz, or Chrome Tourmaline from all other green Tourmalines.
 And magnetic testing can serve as an important method to corroborate the test results of your other gemology tools.
 Many more uses are presented on the page titled 10 Practical Uses for Gem Identification.

 Magnetism in Gemstones